MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-synthesis-markup.md

 | `name` | Identifies the voice used for text-to-speech output.
 For a complete list of supported voices, see [Language support](language-support.md#text-to-speech). | Required |

 > [!IMPORTANT]
 > Multiple voices are incompatible with the word boundary feature.
-The word boundary feature defaults to `true` in the Speech SDK and needs to be disabled in order to use multiple voices.
+The word boundary feature needs to be disabled in order to use multiple voices.

 ### Disable word boundary